bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* I would
-    * "I'd" to express intent
-    * "I would" to convey habitual behavior
-* Season in Grasshoppers
-* Review latest revisions
 * Write to Ross Barkan
 * Allow annotations to be clicked in dashboard
     * Change hrefProp to something else